-At least one bicycle parking or storage space shall be provided per dwelling unit.
+At least one bicycle parking or bike storage space shall be provided per dwelling unit.
+At least 50% of the bicycle parking shall be covered.
+The spacing of all bike parking shall be 30" on center minimum.

 Age-Restricted Housing Developments shall be exempt from the residential bicycle parking requirement, and instead shall provide one bicycle parking space per five vehicular parking spaces.